2025/2026 Key Dates

 Lord of the Flies, Marc Munden, UK

-Mint, Charlote Regan, UK
+Mint, Charlotte Regan, UK

 Ravalejar (Ravalear: Not For Sale), Pol Rodríguez, Spain